whitneyburton/portfolios/students/1806-front/alexander-ela/20180801-alexander-ela-m1.md

 The second of three static comp challenges.
 The static comp challenge is a series of three challenges to hone students' HTML/CSS skills.
 You will be asked to recreate a static comp, with each growing in complexity.
 For each challenge, you’ll be given a static comp and asked to recreate it.

 ##### Evaluation comments
+* Text overflowing down vertically out of container at smallest mobile media query.
+* Overall well-done.
+* Use more contrast on header photos.

 ##### Evaluation scores
 No official scores given.